 Road trips are enjoyable.
-Your ca breaking down isn’t.
+Your car breaking down isn’t.

-Road trips.
-For those who enjoy the slow and steady sound of rubber and asphalt, the highway breeze and the sightseeing experience that accompany road trips or long journeys, this is a heads-up.
-Journeys and road trips can be cool, but nothing sours the experience faster than car trouble (except police trouble).
+For those who enjoy the steady sound of rubber and asphalt and the highway breeze that accompany long journeys, this is a heads-up.
+Road trips can be cool, but nothing sours the experience faster than car trouble (except police trouble).
 Car trouble when you’re home is hard enough.
 Car trouble on the highway is a different ball game.
 It is dangerous for you, your car and most importantly your family.
 Besides, the sight of a broken down car on the highway is generally uncool.

 How to avoid your car breaking down on your road trip

 - It is always about the engine oil.
 Check if the oil is still good to go, but to be on the safe side, change it.
 Also, check the automatic transmission fluid and if it is due for a change, do it before you hit the road.
-In effect make changes to the oil (and filter).
-But do not overfill.
-Engine oil is vital because its absence could cause your engine to overheat and in critical cases eventually self-destruct.
+Do not overfill.
+Engine oil is vital because its absence could cause your engine to overheat.

-- Try to cover your headlights with a protective sheet.
-This is to prevent bugs from getting in and causing bug clogs.
+- Cover your headlights with a protective sheet to prevent bugs from getting in and causing bug clogs.

-- Do not forget to check the level at which the coolant or engine antifreeze is at.
+- Do not forget to check the level of the coolant or engine antifreeze.
 A friendly reminder, don’t open the radiator cap while your engine is still hot.
-During the course of this particular check, any sources of leakage should be addressed as soon as possible.
-This may not seem like a problem, but during your trip, if there is a lack of antifreeze or coolant your engine is very likely to overheat.
-This overheating can, in turn, lead to other severe damages.
+Leakage should be addressed as soon as possible.
+If the antifreeze or coolant is inadequate, your engine will likely overheat, inviting worse issues to befall your car.

 - Check your hoses.
-Though changing the hoses may be a bit difficult, it will be easier do it before your journey starts than to do it in the middle of nowhere under the hot sun or in the dead of night.
-So check for blisters or severe bulges to know whether to change or not.
-Ask your mechanic.
-If there are cracks on the walls of the hoses, you need not be told to change the hoses.
+Though changing the hoses may be a bit tedious, it will be so much easier do before the journey starts than to do it in the middle of nowhere under the hot sun or in the dead of night.
+Check for blisters or severe bulges, or better yet, ask your mechanic.
+Cracks on the walls of the hose are a sure sign that the hose needs replacing.

 - Ensure you got all your emergency equipment.

-- Check all your lights properly.
-The indicator, full beam, dip, fog, and break.
-Check them all properly.
+- Check all the lights properly - the indicator, full beam, dip, fog, and break.
 You could park by a white wall or shop window to check them, or you could get a friend to watch while you alternate through the lights.

 - Check your tyres.
 This is critical.
-Legally, the minimum depth allowed for your tread depth is 3 millimeters.
-If you venture lower than the 3 mm, you are ripe for a weekend in jail before being presented in court.
-So take good care of your tyres.
-Ensure you get the correct pressure at a filling station.
-The right pressure also helps you prevent the tyre from wearing.
-It also aids in conserving fuel.
-Not to mention the fact that the wrong pressure could lead to poor handling.
+Legally, the minimum depth allowed for your tread is 3 millimeters.
+If you venture lower than the 3 mm, expect to spend a weekend in jail before being presented in court.
+So take good care of your tyres, ensure you get the correct pressure at a filling station.
+The right pressure also helps prevent premature wearing, improves handling, and aids in conserving fuel.
 Before traveling, go for a little cruise and if you feel any irregular vibration, get your tyres balanced.